fredmerlo/geofoodtruck/README.md

 ### Implementation
 The goal of my implementation is to present a foundational `Cloud Product Delivery` Architecture, using Agile Methodologies, Full-Stack development and CI / CD pipelines.

-And of course showcase my applied my expertise to Design, Create and Integrate the  technologies to make it all work.
+And of course showcase my applied expertise to Design, Create and Integrate the technologies to make it all work.

 The key techonlogies are:
 | Tech | Purpose |